cwedgwood/milter/README.md

 * Logger interface to inject a custom logger
 * Errors exported
 * Changed: EnvFrom and RcptTo addresses are now always converted to lowercase
+* Added all Protocol Options and Actions from libmilter (session.go)